MatzoMT/cs1302-arcade/README.md

   1. Work that has been done since Deadline 2 and how it differs from the plan you presented in your Deadline 2 reflection; if it helps, you may summarize your Git log for part of this description;
-  2. What steps have taken to try to resolve the issue you mentioned in your Deadline 1 reflection?
-Have you encountered any new problems?
+  2. What steps have taken to try to resolve the issue(s) you mentioned in your last reflection update?
+Have you encountered any new issues?
   3. **What extra credit opportunities should the graders check for in your submission?**
      If you don't include this, then the graders will not check for any extra credit, even if it's obvious that it's present in your